gitdev1234/ArtificialNeuroNet/README.md

-# OpenWeatherMapReader
+# ArtificialNeuroNet
-The OpenWeatherMapReader is a program to read weather-forecast-data from openweathermap.com and output this data.
+C++ implementation of a simple back-propagation neuronal net

 ##!Attention!
 Please note that this project is developed as a C++ - beginner - project.